 The Parks 2020 Vision identifies a goal that Portland maintains a service level of 19 acres per 1,000 residents.
 The charts below indicate that investments in the park system have allowed the city to maintain overall service levels at or near the goal established by the Park 2020 Vision.
 However, as noted above, many geographic areas of the City still remained unserved.

-PP&R employed a total of 3,369 employees in FY 2015, including, 2,909 part-time seasonal staff.
+PP&R employed a total of 3,676 employees in FY 2016, including, 3,115 part-time seasonal staff.
 Extensive efforts are being made to make sure PP&R’s workforce is reflective of all communities, particularly communities that are the most underserved in our community.
-The tables below provide an interactive look at progress made in the diversifying the work force over the past five years.
+The tables below provide an interactive look at progress made in the diversifying the work force over the past six years.

 Grants and Donations